-- Complete the enrollment process and be accepted into a City College program - Submit the scholarship application prior to the start of the term - Start classes as stated on the enrollment agreement - Maintain satisfactory academic progress - Reapply each year for additional funding Scholarship applications can be found on our website.
+- Complete the enrollment process and be accepted into a City College program. - Submit the scholarship application prior to the start of the term. - Start classes as stated on the enrollment agreement. - Maintain satisfactory academic progress. - Reapply each year for additional funding.